Find out if your university has a formal exchange agreement

-After your home university exchange office has nominated you to study at Queen's, our Admission office will send you detailed instructions via email.
-This will include a link to an online application form that you must complete .
+After your home university exchange office has nominated you to study at Queen's, our Admission office will send you detailed instructions via email within 5 business days after the nomination.
+This will include a link to the online application and application instructions.
 You must submit any supporting documents to your home university exchange office.
-Your home office will send them directly to Queen's.
+Your home office will send them directly to Queen's via a secure form.
+Official transcript should include, whenever possible, your current class enrollments.
 We do not accept direct applications from students.

 Select Your Courses

 Once you have received your acceptance from Queen's, the IPO Exchange Coordinator will contact students to provide additional information about courses and Queen's.
 You will be enrolled in a special online course, onQ, which will guide you through all steps of the pre-arrival and assist you during and after you time at Queen's.
 Students are strongly encouraged to follow this course frequently.
 Find out more about courses on offer and information about academics at Queen’s on the Course Selection page provided to you.